TurakhiaLab/TWILIGHT/README.md

 ./twilight -t ../dataset/RNASim.nwk -i ../dataset/RNASim_sub.fa -o RNASim_sub.aln --prune --write-prune
 ```
 ### <a name="snakemake"></a> Snakemake Workflow
-For more information about TWILIGHT's options and instructions, see [wiki](https://turakhia.ucsd.edu/TWILIGHT/) or *Help* for more details.
+For more information about TWILIGHT's options and instructions, see [wiki](https://turakhia.ucsd.edu/TWILIGHT/) or *Help*.
 To set up the environment and install external tools, see [here](#install-iter).

 #### Setup
  - For users who install TWILIGHT via Conda, please replace the executable path `"../bin/twilight"` with `"twilight"` in `config.yaml`.
 Feel free to switch to a more powerful tree tool if available, such as replacing `"raxmlHPC"` with `"raxmlHPC-PTHREADS-AVX2"` for better performance.